OSU-CS362-F16/362Exercises/templates/hw3/README.md

 ## Preliminaries

 * Completion of this assignment is not required, but it may help you on HW3
-* You may turn in the written sections of this assignment for extra credit
+* You may turn in the written sections of Part II for extra credit
 * You'll be making some improvements on your HW2 code this week.
 Copy the entire contents `submissions/hw2` to `submissions/hw3`.  `git add` the copied files and then commit to your local repository